Should you and I, as residents of Austin, have a say on CodeNext, the first major rewrite of Austin’s Land Development Code in 30 years?

 Should you and I, as registered voters of Austin, get to vote on CodeNext, the most important policy question facing our city in at least 5 years?

 Despite what the political groups Community not Commodity and IndyAustin say, you and I should not vote on CodeNext in a referendum.
 These groups claim that such a referendum would be more democratic and would lead to a more robust debate.
-But, as Austin’s own dark history with the Fair Housing ordinance of 1968 shows, a CodeNext referendum, floor to area ratio from guaranteeing democracy or debate, will subvert our representative democracy and disenfranchise the most of vulnerable of our citizens.
+But, as Austin’s own dark history with the Fair Housing ordinance of 1968 shows, a CodeNext referendum, far from guaranteeing democracy or debate, will subvert our representative democracy and disenfranchise the most of vulnerable of our citizens.